galicae/python-novice/episodes/EC-03-plotting.md

 ![](fig/9_gdp_australia.svg){alt='GDP plot for Australia'}

-## Select and transform data, then plot it.
+## Select and transform data, then plot it

 - By default, [`DataFrame.plot`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.plot.html#pandas.DataFrame.plot) plots with the rows as the X axis.
 - We can transpose the data in order to plot multiple series.